CaroMen/NumPy/README.md

 # NumPy

-This is to learn numpy/
+This is to learn numpy.